-Berlin, Germany Nord-Neukölln is sometimes also called Kreuzkölln.
+Berlin, Deutschland Nord-Neukölln is sometimes also called Kreuzkölln.
 Here, there are machos with water pipes, Turkish families with children, hip students, Germans who are always drunk, invisible gallery owners – and me.

 I use two streets.
 One is quiet and grey, the other one is colourful and full of life.
 On which street I want to start my day on usually depends on my mood.
 My apartment is in a passage between Fulda Street and Weichsel Street.
 “All streets in the area were named after the sources of the river Donau” is what a taxi driver once told me.
 But that was incorrect.
 The river Weichsel is in Poland and Fulda is a main source of the river Weser.